 Divide students into “countries.”
 Each “athlete” from the country will choose a “sport.”
 For example,

-- in English Language Arts class, each country might have a Vocabulary athlete, a Grammar athlete, and a Literature athlete.
+- English Language Arts class: each country might have a Vocabulary athlete, a Grammar athlete, and a Literature athlete.

-- in Social Studies class, each country might have a Geography athlete, a Government athlete, and a Culture athlete.
+- Social Studies class: each country might have a Geography athlete, a Government athlete, and a Culture athlete.

-- in Science class, each country might have an Earth Science athlete, a Physical Science athlete, and a Life Science athlete.
+- Science class: each country might have an Earth Science athlete, a Physical Science athlete, and a Life Science athlete.

-- in Math class, each country might have a Multiplication athlete, a Measurement athlete, and a Fractions athlete.
+- Math class: each country might have a Multiplication athlete, a Measurement athlete, and a Fractions athlete.

 Prior to competing, the teacher prepares questions for the content learned throughout the school year, based on the represented “sports.”
 “Athletes” then compete in their assigned “sports” and earn gold, silver, and bronze medals.